Soren90/cs2-docker/README.md

 > [!IMPORTANT]
 > If you are using an architecture other than Debian, check the link: [Install Docker Engine](https://docs.docker.com/engine/install/)

+> [!WARNING]
-Add your steam TOKEN to the docker-compose.yml check this link [manage tokens](https://steamcommunity.com/dev/managegameservers) to generate your token.
+> Add your steam TOKEN to the docker-compose.yml check this link [manage tokens](https://steamcommunity.com/dev/managegameservers) to generate your token.
-Remembering to put the AppID as 730 (which refers to CS2)
+> Remembering to put the AppID as 730 (which refers to CS2)

+## Start the server
+> [!IMPORTANT]
+> Copy the contents of the docker-compose.yaml file and paste it into a file with the same name on your machine

-start the server:
+And start the server:
 ```bash
 docker compose up -d
 ```